Seattle's Child

 Trail length: 1.6 miles out and back

 Parking: There is a lot at the end of the road.
 National park pass required.
-[How your 4th-grader can get a free national park pass]

-Stroller-friendly?
-No
+Stroller-friendly?Ā No

 Restrooms: Drop toilets are available year-round

 Field Notes: Sol Duc Falls is not your typical 90-degree plunge waterfall and it’s the most unique one we have experienced.
 You might get lucky, depending on water levels, and see four channels cascade into the moss-lined rocky canyon below.
 This easy trail starts under the dense forest canopy.
 We crossed a few streams and several short wooden bridges.
 When we reached the historic shelter, once the original Sol Duc Hotel, we could hear the 50-foot triple-channeled waterfall.
-There were signs to help direct us and we really appreciated not having to follow a map.
+There were signs to help direct us and we appreciated not having to follow a map.

 Bonus: When there’s snow on the ground it’s a perfect time to take a break on the hike and have a snowball fight!